 These state, federal, and non-profit organizations provide financial help for single parents as well as opportunities for single families to raise healthy children in the face of difficulties.
 If you were impacted by unemployment because of COVID-19 in Texas, Ohio, Florida, California, or Washington, understand your state-specific benefits for supplemental assistance.

 Parenting is challenging, and doubly so for single ones.
+In fact, 12% of adults wouldn't be able to pay their monthly bills if they incurred an unexpected expense.
 As a caregiver, every dollar counts, and financial help for single parents are options that should be considered.
 If your family needs a little extra help this season, consider personal loans that offer a fair repayment schedule for a brighter financial future.

 Sources: Pew Research Center | U.S. Department of Energy | U.S. Census Bureau | Medicaid | U.S. Department of Education | Congressional Research Service 1, 2 | Social Security Administration